reilabs/lampe/README.md

    lake build
    ```

-5. **Setup Xonsh shell:** While not strictly necessary at this stage, this is required to run some
+5. **Setup the Xonsh shell:** It is required to run scripts in the repo, so if you are uninterested
-   scripts in the repository.
-Check [Xonsh website](https://xon.sh/contents.html) for installation
+   in doing so you can skip this step.
+Check the [Xonsh website](https://xon.sh/contents.html) for
-   instruction.
+   installation instructions.

 ## Usage